Troubleshooting Porsche ABS and PSM Problems

 Once the Porsche ABS fails, other systems, such as traction control, will be disabled since these systems rely on the ABS to function.

 If the Porsche ABS or PSM warning light remains on all the time, drive carefully.
-Keep in mind the vehicle can take longer to bring to a stop and is more likely to skid when braking.
+The vehicle can take longer to stop and is more likely to skid when braking.

 Stop immediately if the ABS and the red BRAKE light remain on with an exclamation mark.
 Check the brake fluid level and correct it if necessary.
 Do not continue driving with the BRAKE light on.